BMA position on physician-assisted dying

 We represent doctors and medical students who, like the wider public, hold a wide range of views on physician-assisted dying.

-This means we neither support nor oppose attempts to change the law.
+Our definition of neutrality (set out in our 2020 survey) is that we neither support nor oppose attempts to change the law.
+Any Parliamentary Bill is an ‘attempt to change the law’ and we are therefore neutral both on the principle of assisted dying and on any particular Bill.
 We will not be silent on this issue, however.
-We have a responsibility to represent our members’ interests and concerns in any future legislative proposals and will continue to engage with our members to determine their views.
+We have a responsibility to represent our members’ interests and concerns in any legislative proposals and in the implementation of any new laws.

 Read more about how BMA policy is formed.